Postpartum Depression

 Postpartum Support Group

-Postpartum Support Group Lowers Mom’s Anxiety
+Support Group Helps Lower a Mom’s Anxiety

 "This is not traditional depression.
 What these moms feel is isolation, anxiety and loss of confidence."

-—Mary Crowther, MBBS, OB/GYN
+— Mary Crowther, MBBS, OB/GYN

 Group Offers Friendship, Connection

-After one particularly difficult weekend, her therapist said it was time to consider taking a low dose antidepressant, a treatment Mandy had resisted initially.
+After one particularly difficult weekend, her therapist said it was time to consider taking a low-dose antidepressant, a treatment Mandy had resisted initially.
 This time, she agreed.